 Reporting the Motor Vehicle Accident

-Once you’ve reported the motor vehicle crash at the police station, you should receive a copy of the report or a reference number, which is your official reference to the reported incident.
+Once you’ve reported the motor vehicle crash at the police station, you should receive a copy of the report or a reference number, or police event number.

 Identifying the Vehicle’s CTP Insurer

 Next, you must identify the correct CTP insurer for the at-fault vehicle and find the owner’s contact details.
-In Queensland, the Motor Accident Insurance Commission (MAIC) offers a free online tool for finding the right CTP insurance company.
+In Queensland, the Motor Accident Insurance Commission (MAIC) offers a free online tool to find the right CTP insurance company.

-Once you’ve identified the correct CTP insurer, completing and submitting the relevant online form is the next crucial step in the QLD CTP insurance claim procedure.
-This form includes:
+Once you’ve identified the correct CTP insurer, completing and submitting the completed form is the next crucial step in the QLD CTP insurance claim procedure.

 - Your details, like your driver’s licence and medical certificate